agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 (content:sequential-ransac)=
 #### Sequential RANSAC

 The RANSAC algorithm is designed to find the best-fit model given a dataset.
-In scenarios where there may be multiple models, RANSAC must be generalised to identify a family of concensus sets.
+In scenarios where there may be multiple models, RANSAC must be generalised to identify a family of consensus sets.
 A common approach is to use _Sequential_ RANSAC, which iteratively applies the RANSAC algorithm to the dataset until no further models can be identified with sufficient support.

 The RANSAC algorithm establishes a hard distinction between inliers and outliers.
 An important consequence of this behaviour is that the method is hierarchical: the first "winning" model has the greatest number of data points to choose from, whilst the final model has the least.
 As such, for models with overlapping observations, RANSAC can perform poorly.
 Two instances of ideal simulated track scattering reactions are shown in {numref}`ransac-greedy-1-labels` and {numref}`ransac-greedy-2-labels`, whilst a reaction for which sequential RANSAC is ill-suited is shown in {numref}`ransac-greedy-3-labels`.